 4. Sensodyne Extra Whitening Toothpaste

-Sensodyne is an excellent choice for sensitive teeth as it doesn’t contain peroxide, a bleaching agent that “opens the pores of the enamel and changes the color of the tooth from the inside, making it appear whiter”.
+Sensodyne is an excellent choice for sensitive teeth as it doesn’t contain peroxide, a bleaching agent that “opens the pores of the enamel and changes the tooth’s color from the inside, making it appear whiter.”

-Instead, Sensodyne’s version contains silica, which removes surface stains, particularly those that come from tea, coffee, and wine.
+Instead, Sensodyne’s version contains silica, which removes surface stains from tea, coffee, and wine.

 You can use it twice daily to maintain a brighter smile.